crimethinking/dircbot/README.md

 # dircbot
-A Python IRC bot by Duy Nguyen
+A simple Python IRC bot

 ## Features
 * Greet when an user joins chat. (screenshot)